 - Aside from that, tigers are deprived of a place to do their usual activities like roaming and hunting.
 With the reduction of the number of prey, these tigers have no option but to approach nearby farms and villages and are forced to have human contact.

-- Due to such almost direct contact, these tigers are sometimes being injured or killed because of the landowners’ fear of that these tigers might kill them and their livestock.
+- Due to such almost direct contact, these tigers are sometimes being injured or killed because of the landowners’ fear that these tigers might kill them and their livestock.

 Aside from the processes above, deforestation also contributes to a loss of tiger habitats.
 It is just quite saddening that the places that were once inhabited by these tigers have been turned into the most densely populated lands in the world.